gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 }
 ```

-Now, add a few different pages: a front page, an about page, and a contact
+Now, you can add a few different pages: a front page, an about page, and a contact
 page.

 ```jsx:title=src/pages/index.js